 One way to know the needs of your target audience is to ask directly.
 Facebook, Twitter, Instagram have survey tools that can help you get to know your concerns better.

 Another way to reach your audience is to analyze what your competition does on social networks, what it publishes and what results at the level of interaction have the contents that are making it reach its followers.
-It is not about copying the ideas of your competition but to analyze to what extent your brand can create a unique, original and high added value content that makes a certain difference with respect to your competition and puts you in a much more relevant plane to Your target audience.
+It is not about copying the ideas of your competition but to analyze to what extent your brand can create a unique, original and high added value content that makes a particular difference concerning your competition and puts you in a much more relevant plane to Your target audience.

-In short, we cannot indicate with certainty what impact the CTR has on SEO and what algorithms come into play to better position since they are constantly evolving.
+In short, we cannot indicate with certainty what impact the CTR has on SEO and what algorithms come into play to a better position since they are continually evolving.

-What we do know is that improving the CTR provides multiple benefits to our brand, so we must focus our efforts on achieving a good click through ratio and thus obtain a greater scope of the message we want to transmit to the market.
+What we do know is that improving the CTR provides multiple benefits to our brand, so we must focus our efforts on achieving a good click-through ratio and thus obtain an enormous scope of the message we want to transmit to the market.